msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = IfthenPay says my callback URL is returning a 404 error.
 Should I sit in a corner and cry or is there a solution? =

-Don't cry!
+Don’t cry!
 There’s a solution!
 You probably have weird permalink settings (or permalinks not set at all) in your WordPress installation.
 Tell them to change the callback URL from `https://yourwebsite/wc-api/WC_Multibanco_IfThen_Webdados/?chave=[CHAVE_ANTI_PHISHING]&entidade=[ENTIDADE]&referencia=[REFERENCIA]&valor=[VALOR]` to `https://yourwebsite/?wc-api=WC_Multibanco_IfThen_Webdados&chave=[CHAVE_ANTI_PHISHING]&entidade=[ENTIDADE]&referencia=[REFERENCIA]&valor=[VALOR]`.